StefanRadu-ITSERVER/website/docs/csharp/arrays/methods.md

 title: Methods
 ---

-## Top 10 methods
+## C# Array Methods
-We are going to see the most important methods provided by the `Array` class.
+We are going to see the top `10` most important methods provided by the `Array` class.

 ### `Array.Copy()`
 This method copies the items of an array to another one.
-The third argument is to specify how many items to copy.
+The third argument is to specify how many items you want to copy:

 ``` csharp
 var fruits = new[] { "apple", "cherry", "pineapple", "plum" };